gitter-lab/pria-ams-enamine/preprocessing/README.md

 Descriptions for these can be found in the next section.

 The merged file is named: `merged_cdd_2018_10_15.csv.gz` containing `442,274` molecules.
+This file is a naive concatenation of the screening datasets.
+It contains duplicated molecules and is not yet ready for training models.

 # Preprocessing Merged Dataset